 Let us not remain anchored in the quicksand of a waning past, and lose the war on obliviousness, but let us listen to the bracing sounds of new horizons, grasp the enchantment of the fleeting instants and seize the cleverness of the moment.

 A door, a closed doorway must not intimidate us or frighten us from walking our life.

 As our life is our main provisional value, taking the time to interpret our experiences is a momentous choice.
-Time, life and choice outline a trilogy that can solve and unite so as to vanquish the powerlessness which we might sometimes be confronted with on our path.
+Time, life and choice outline a trilogy that can solve and unite to vanquish the powerlessness which we might have to face on our path.

 The transverse lines bar the space where the figure appears, or perhaps it is the beholder who is expelled from the scene representing the very last moments.
-Those lines distort in some way the picture and prevent the spectator from seeing the perspective clearly.
-Are not they a graphic metaphor suggested by the painter for the time introducing the fourth dimension? "
+Those lines distort in some way the picture and prevent the spectator from seeing the perspective distinctly.
+Are not they a graphic metaphor suggested by the painter for the time introducing the fourth dimension?"

 YOU ARE READING

 Life Quotes and Paintings of Erik Pevernagie, Belgian painterSpiritual

 Life Quotes and Paintings Of Erik Pevernagie, Belgian Painter, Life Quotes illustrated with the Artist's Pictures.
 "A piece of art comes to life when we can feel, it is breathing when it talks to us and starts raising questions.
 It may dispel biased...